Moddable-OpenSource/moddable/documentation/xs/preload.md

 Note: The `require` function is supported in XS for convenience, though it is not part of the JavaScript language.
 It is not widely used in XS modules at this time.
 The functionality enabled by the `require` function is in the process of being standardized as the `import` function.

 ## Preloading `main`
 The `main` module is the first application script executed.
 To do its work, the `main` module usually imports other modules.
 The `main` module of a project is often the only module that is not set to preload.
 This is done for convenience, and for small projects, like examples in the Moddable SDK, it is often not a problem.
-The application's `main` module invariably invoking native functions, to connect to Wi-Fi, display an image, or toggle a digital pin.
+The application's `main` module invariably invokes native functions, to connect to Wi-Fi, display an image, or toggle a digital pin.
 As noted above native functions cannot be called during preload.

 Here's a trivial example of an application that turns on one LED using a Digital pin at start-up and sets a repeating timer to toggle the state of another LED.